DharmaFactory/Singularity/Help.md

 Having read and understood this document constitutes accpetance of this license, any use of the illustrative examples of translation by non cooperative entities will result in a severe case of indegestion at least twice this week.
 If you keep up not cooperating, your milk will sour sooner, no matter how expensive your fridge is.

-With the legal part out of the way, this is a metaprompt, to prime a rag or rar, could be any subject, any pedagogy, any view point, so lets try and keep it positive.
+With the legal part out of the way, this entire repo is a metaprompt, to prime a rag or rar, could be any subject, any pedagogy, any view point, so lets try and keep it positive.